A 12-year-old was given a black doll with beads forming a noose around its neck at a Mardi Gras parade

 Police are investigating

+It's Mardi Gras season in cities along the Gulf Coast.
+Beads, masks and other so-called "throws" fly through the skies as dozens of parade organizations, known as krewes, take to the streets in an annual demonstration of generosity that unfolds between Epiphany and Ash Wednesday.

-Fairconeture, who lives in the neighboring town of Waveland, said her family reported the incident to local police and was told it would be prosecuted as a hate crime.
+Fairconeture, who lives in the neighboring town of Waveland, said her family reported the incident at the Sunday parade to local police and was told it would be prosecuted as a hate crime.

 The Bay St. Louis Police Department said in a statement Monday it received a complaint around 4 p.m.
 Sunday about a black doll that was thrown from a float during the Nereids parade.
 The department said it is investigating the incident and that the Waveland Police Department and the Krewe of Nereids, the organization that put on the parade, were cooperating with them.